rstudio4edu/rstudio4edu-book/docs/04-outline.md

 # Outline of Content & Deliverables

 ## Works in Progress

+The table below shows the tutorials that are in progress or soon-to-be in progress.

   [WHAT IS THE BEST WAY TO MAKE/ CODE THIS TABLE? ]